YuriiVid/TaskFlow/README.md

 |                 | `VITE_API_URL`                                        | Backend API base URL             | `https://localhost:5001` |
 |                 | `VITE_UPLOADS_PATH`                                   | Path for file uploads (optional) | `/uploads`               |

+Also you need to copy apsettings.json content to appsetings.Development.json (if development environment, if production - change "Development to Production), then add your email with app password for email system to work, change database connection string and JWT key.
+Other changes in configuration are up to you.

 ## Built With